mgpaypp5555-byte/websites/shizuku/introduction.md

 ## Why was Shizuku born?

-The birth of Shizuku has two main purposes.
+The birth of Shizuku has two ma ma in purposes.

 1. Provide a convenient way to use system APIs
 2. Convenient for the development of some apps that only requires adb permissions